scottslowe/weblog/content/post/2019-01-11-technology-short-take-109.md

 url: /2019/01/11/technology-short-take-109/
 ---

 Welcome to Technology Short Take #109!
 This is the first Technology Short Take of 2019.
 It may be confirmation bias, but I've noticed of number of sites adding "Short Take"-type posts to their content lineup.
-I'll take that as flattery, even if it wasn't necessary intended that way.
+I'll take that as flattery, even if it wasn't necessarily intended that way.
 Enjoy!<!--more-->

 ## Networking